 Many people with Rett syndrome live into adulthood.
 Most have severe disabilities, including an inability to talk or walk.

-Rett syndrome is most often caused by nonhereditary mutations on a specific gene on one X chromosome.
+Rett syndrome is most often caused by nonhereditary mutations on a specific gene on 1 X chromosome.

-Females have two X chromosomes.
-Males have one X and one Y chromosome.
+Females have 2 X chromosomes.
+Males have 1 X and 1 Y chromosome.
 Males usually die from Rett syndrome because they lack a second normal X chromosome.
 The second normal X chromosome in girls may provide some protection.

 In Rett syndrome, the mutated gene affects methyl cytosine binding protein 2 (MECP2).
 When it is mutated, there is a deficiency of this important protein.
 Not everyone with the MECP2 mutation will have Rett syndrome.
 Some females may be normal or have only mild symptoms.